yessinek97/yessinek97/docs/pages/ig/modeling_configuration.md

   normalizer_id: # This argument refers to patientid column.

   nan_ratio: #This argument specifies the maximum ratio of missing values that the framework can tolerate.

-  expression_name: # This argument specifies the name of the expression columns which the framework will use.

-  expression_column_name: #This arguments defines the final name of the expression column, the framework will rename `expression name` to `expression column_name` and use it, it's recommended to set expression_column_name to a name that exists in the trainable_features configuration otherwise the expression will be taken into consideration.

 models: # This section defines a list of model configuration files located at
   # `configuration/model_config/<model>.yml`.